-The directors present their Strategic Report for MMC Securities Limited (the 'Company') (formerly MMC Securities (Europe) Limited) for the year ended 31 December 2021.
+The Directors present their Strategic Report for MMC Securities Limited ('the Company') for the year ended 31 December 2022.
 The Company's registration number is 01116930.

 PRINCIPAL ACTIVITIES AND BUSINESS REVIEW

 During the year under review, the Company's principal activities were to advise on and arrange transactions in investments for eligible counterparty and professional clients in the (re)insurance (mostly non-life) or private equity sectors.
 The Company operates under the trading names of GC Securities or Oliver Wyman Corporate Finance and may work with other affiliated companies within the Marsh & McLennan Companies, Inc. Group ('MMC Group' or 'the Group').
 The Company earns fees in relation to advising on, or arranging, such transactions that are generally earned on a contingent basis, that is, where they are only payable on the completion of a transaction.